CompuTec/computec-docs/docs/pdc/user-guide/customization/optional-functions/weight-scale-module/overview.md

 ## Step 1: Choosing an Item

-This step displays information about the Manufacturing Order number and its final good Item.
-Also, we choose here which item will be issued for production in this process.
-An Item row from a drop-down list also shows the quantity still to be issued.
+In this step, you’ll select the Manufacturing Order and the final goods item to be issued for production.
+The system will display the item row from a drop-down list, which also shows the remaining quantity to be issued.

-**Note**: Only Batch-managed Items are currently supported in the PDC weighting module.
+>**Note**: Currently, only Batch-managed Items are supported in the PDC weighting module.

 ![Step](./media/weight-scale-module/step-1.webp)

-Click Next after choosing an Item.
+Click "Next" after choosing an Item.

 ## Step 2: Quantity Window

-In this window, apart from the information from the previous step, we can also see the following quantities:
+In this window, apart from the information from the previous step, the following quantity details can be seen:

 - Planned (Manufacturing Order's planned quantity),
 - Issued (already issued on other Issues to Production),
 - Picked (the quantity that already is on Pick Orders but is not published yet).

-In this window, the Batch from which items of a particular quantity can be selected is mentioned (for Batch-managed Items).
-The color of a specific Batch indicates its availability (according to Batch status).
-If a particular Batch is not in a Released status, a user must confirm that the Batch is to be chosen anyway (dialog box).
+For Batch-managed Items, the available batch for selection will be shown.
+The color of each batch indicates its availability according to batch status.
+If a batch is not in the Released status, the system will prompt the user to confirm the selection.

 ![Step](./media/weight-scale-module/step-2.webp)

-Click Next after choosing a Batch.
+Click "Next" after choosing a Batch.

 ## Step 3: Weighing

-The upper left panel of the window holds information from the previous steps + the quantity available in this Batch, and the quantity still to be weighed.
+The upper left panel of the window displays previous step information, including available and remaining quantities in the selected batch.

-The lower left panel holds information on a weighing device: a device is connected automatically by clicking Change and choosing one of the defined devices.
+The lower left panel displays the connected weighing device.
+You can change the device by selecting from the list of defined devices.

-The lower right panel holds information on previous issues in this weigh document.
-This section is visible and editable only to users with Management Board privileges.
-A regular user can see the panel but cannot modify it.
+The lower right panel shows details of previous issues within the current weighing document.
+Only users with Management Board privileges can modify this section.

-The upper right panel holds information from a specific weighing device:
+The upper right panel displays the information from the weighing device, including options like

-- **Zero** – zeroing the scale
+- **Zero** – Zeroing the scale.
-- **Tare** – weighing a container first and excluding its weight from the final weight
+- **Tare** – Excluding the weight of the container from the final weight.
-- **Start/Stop** – beginning and ending weighing
+- **Start/Stop** – Begin or end the weighing process.
-- the result of weighing
+- **Weight** - The result of weighing.
-- **Gross** – (if the Tare option is used) combine the weight of the container and material.
+- **Gross** – The combined weight of both the container and material (if Tare is used).

-It is impossible to save weighed value if it exceeds the Remaining Quantity.
-It also changes its color to red in this case.

-Batch Available Quantity turns red, if the weighed quantity exceeds its value.
+If the weighed value exceeds the remaining quantity, the field will turn red, and you will be unable to save it.
+Similarly, the batch available quantity will also turn red if the weighed quantity exceeds the available amount.

-Click the Weight button to save the weighted value.
+Click the "Weight" button to save the weighted value.

 ![Step](./media/weight-scale-module/step-3.webp)

 ## Step 4: Summary

-In this window, you will find a summary of the entire process.
-Click "Finish" to record an issue to production.
+In the final step, you’ll see a summary of the entire Issue to Production process.
+Review the details, and click "Finish" to complete the process and record the issue to production.

 ![Step](./media/weight-scale-module/step-4.webp)

+---
+The Weight Scale Module offers an efficient, weight-based solution for issuing materials to production.
+By guiding users through each step with clear instructions and visual cues, it ensures a streamlined process for managing and tracking material issuance based on weight.
+Whether handling batch-managed items or ensuring the accuracy of weighed quantities, this module simplifies the production workflow and enhances operational efficiency.